6-minute read

 Automation is hardly a new concept in the utilities industry, with some of the first SCADA systems dating back to the 1920s.
 Vendor products in this space are continuing to mature and now provide better decision-making tools for utility operations personnel.

-With the deployment of automation systems nearing completion, a new focus on grid analytics has come to the forefront.
+With the deployment of smart grid automation systems nearing completion, a new focus on grid analytics has come to the forefront.
 Grid analytics encompasses a variety of tools designed to provide operators with capabilities to improve the safe, efficient, and reliable operation of the grid.

 AI and machine learning